Fully Dynamic Algorithm for Constrained Submodular Optimization: Empirical evaluation

-{\bf{Results\footnote{All experiments in this paper are run on commodity hardware.}.}} The results of our evaluation are presented in \cref{figure:plots-enron}.
-As shown in plots (b) and (d), our approach (even for different values of $\eps$) is qualitatively almost the same as $\Sieve$.
+\paragraph{Results.} The results of our evaluation are presented in \cref{figure:plots-enron}.
+As shown in plots (b) and (d), our approach (even for different values of $\epsilon$) is qualitatively almost the same as $\Sieve$.
 However, compared to $\Sieve$, our approach has a smoother increase in the number of oracle calls with respect to the increase in $k$.
 As a result, starting from small values of $k$, e.g., $k = 40$, our approach $\OurTwo$ requires at least $2 \times$ fewer oracle calls than $\Sieve$ to output sets of the same quality for both Enron and ego-Twitter.
-The behavior of our algorithm for $\eps = 0.0$ is closest to $\Sieve$ in the sense that, as soon as a deletion from the current solution occurs, it performs a recomputation (see Line~7 of \Deletion).
-For larger $\eps$ our approach performs a recomputation only after a number of deletions from the current solution.
-As a result, for $\eps = 0.2$, on some datasets our approach requires almost $3 \times$ fewer oracle calls to obtain a solution of the same quality as $\Sieve$ (see \cref{figure:plots-enron}(c) and (d)).
+The behavior of our algorithm for $\epsilon = 0.0$ is closest to $\Sieve$ in the sense that, as soon as a deletion from the current solution occurs, it performs a recomputation (see Line~7 of \Deletion).
+For larger $\epsilon$ our approach performs a recomputation only after a number of deletions from the current solution.
+As a result, for $\epsilon = 0.2$, on some datasets our approach requires almost $3 \times$ fewer oracle calls to obtain a solution of the same quality as $\Sieve$ (see \cref{figure:plots-enron}(c) and (d)).

 Compared to $\CNZOne$ and $\CNZTwo$ in the context of sliding-window experiments (plots (a) and (b) in \cref{figure:plots-enron}), our approach shows very similar performance in both quality and the number of oracle calls. $\CNZTwo$ is somewhat faster than our approach (plot (a)), but it also reports a lower-quality solution (plot (b)).
 We point out that $\CNZ$ fundamentally requires that insertions and deletions are performed in the same order.
 Hence, we could not run $\CNZ$ for plots (c) and (d), where the experiment does not have that special structure.
 Since our approach is randomized, we repeat each of the experiments $5$ times using fresh randomness; plots show the mean values.
 The standard deviation of reported values for $\OurZ$ and $\OurTwo$, less than $5\%$, is plotted in \if\fullversion1 \cref{fig:steddev-plots}. \else the full version. \fi